jan-patrick/LostBrick/README.md

 For more (german) information about the game itself, the design, creation and controller please visit the HfG IoT-Portfolio: [more information](https://iot.hfg-gmuend.de/Members/jan_schneider/meine-projekte/lostbrick)

-You can find our documentation here: [Video](https://vimeo.com/243429103)
+You can find our documentation here: [dokumentation video](https://vimeo.com/243429103)

+A part of the gameplay you can find here: [gameplay video](https://vimeo.com/243506598)